The Urban Dynasties Problem

 Additionally, there is the problem of dynasty: how to raise the kids with the right values, virtues, and skills, so that they can succeed their parents in both skill and power, or can go start their own empires and dynastic families.

-I seek to understand all these things, and occasionally have some insight on the subject as I learn from my own experiences and those of my friends.
-I’ll be adding to this page as I add more to this project.
+Let’s to to understand all these things.
+I occasionally have some insight on the subject as I learn from my own experiences and those of my friends.
+I’ll post more as I learn more.